osmoscraft/fjord/README.md

-# Impromptu
+# Fjord

-Run tasks in browser
+Mirror feed into bookmarks